Skip to content

 ScienceApps Code Server

-ScienceApps provides a Code Server app to launch a lightweight version of VS code in the browser.
+ScienceApps provides a Code Server app to launch VS Code in the browser.

-This is the fastest and easiest way to run VS Code on ScienceCluster, but as Code Server may not offer the full set of features, we provide two other solutions below.
+This is the fastest and easiest way to run VS Code on ScienceCluster.

 ScienceApps Remote Desktop Environments

-Another option from ScienceApps—coming soon—is to use the MATE or Xfce Desktop Environments, which offer full Linux environments within the browser via VNC.
-ScienceCluster users can run a more complete version of VS Code from these apps, including additional features and extensions.
+Another option from ScienceApps is to use the MATE or Xfce Desktop Environments (currently in Beta), which offer Linux remote desktops from the browser via VNC.
+VS Code comes pre-installed with these apps from version 24.04-2025c or newer.
 It's also possible to install custom software with customized Apptainer containers.
 See our page on Remote Desktop Environments for more info.

-1. Add this text to your local computer's SSH config (.ssh/config).
-Adjust the identity files (i.e., the private part of your SSH keys, as noted in the !! comments below) as necessary.
+1. Add this text to your local computer's SSH config (~/.ssh/config).
+Edit the file, specifically for your <shortname> and the path to your SSH key, as noted in the !! comments below.

 IdentityFile ~/.ssh/id_ed25519 # !! the SSH key used to connect to the cluster